iotaledger/goshimmer/documentation/docs/tutorials/static_identity.md

 # Create a static identity

-To create a static GoShimmer identity, you will need to generate a random 32byte autopeering seed.
+To create a static GoShimmer identity, you will need to generate a random 32byte autoPeering seed.
 You can use `openssl` or the `rand-seed` tool we provide under the GoShimmer folder `tools/rand-seed`.
 For example, by running:
 * `openssl rand -base64 32`: generates a random 32 byte sequence encoded in base64.
 The output should look like: `gP0uRLhwBG2yJJmnLySX4S4R5G250Z3dbN9yBR6VSyY=`
 * `go run main.go` under the GoShimmer folder `tools/rand-seed`: generates a random 32 byte sequence encoded in both base64 and base58.
 The output is written into the file `random-seed.txt` and should look like: